achewink/vpon-sdk/zh-tw/android/mediation/android-mogo.zh-tw.md

 ---
 layout:         "android"
-title:          "Mediation - MOGO"
+title:          "Android 中介服務 - MOGO"
 lead:           ""
 description:    "The description for this page in the meta data in header."
 keywords:       "Keywords for this page, in the meta data"
-permalink:       /zh-tw/android/mediation/mogo
+permalink:       /zh-tw/android/mediation/mogo/
 lang:           "zh-tw"
 ---
 # 串接MOGO Mediation